OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSP-Adjustments.md

 The revised competency identification system serves the following key objectives:

-Improved Organizational Structure → Establishing a coherent and standardized framework for competency management.
+- Improved Organizational Structure → Establishing a coherent and standardized framework for competency management.

-Facilitating Reusability → Enabling competencies to be referenced and applied consistently in various educational tasks.
+- Facilitating Reusability → Enabling competencies to be referenced and applied consistently in various educational tasks.

-Alignment with the Competency Annotation Framework → Ensuring that competency definitions follow a structured and scalable approach.
+- Alignment with the Competency Annotation Framework → Ensuring that competency definitions follow a structured and scalable approach.

 By assigning unique and structured competency identifiers, this approach simplifies competency tracking, retrieval, and integration into different learning environments.
-The new standardized competency codes, shown in Table 1, provide a clear reference system that supports structured competency development and seamless application in competency-based learning models.
+The new standardized competency codes (Cn), shown in Table 1, provide a clear reference system that supports structured competency development and seamless application in competency-based learning models.